waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Strategy
 - Goal: Push all three boulders into pits on 2F to create a path to Gym Leader Clair on 1F.
 - Current Status: At (3, 4) on 2F.
-Strength activation in progress (attempt 5).
+Strength activation in progress (attempt 6).
 - Plan:
-  1. Activate Strength: Start -> Up x5 (to POKEMON from OPTION) -> A -> 4 Downs (to GNEISS) -> A -> Down (to Strength) -> A -> 3 Bs (exit).
+  1. Activate Strength: Start -> Up, Up (to POKEMON from GEAR) -> A -> 4 Downs (to GNEISS) -> A -> A (Strength) -> 3 Bs (exit).
   2. Push Boulder 6 (3, 3) UP once to (3, 2).
-  3. Explore column 4: Try to move to (4, 2) or (4, 1) to see if they are truly impassable.
-  4. If (4, 1) is passable, push Boulder 6 LEFT at row 1.
+  3. Explore row 1: Move to (4, 1) and push Boulder 6 LEFT.
 - Start Turn: 29800.
 Decisive Phase Start: Turn 29911.
 Puzzle Start: Turn 29931 (Sunday 6:00 PM).
 - Lessons: Resetting by ladder works.
 Strength must be reactivated after map change.
 Column 4 (WALL) blocks direct left pushes from the right in most rows.
-Row 13 is a gap in the column 4 barrier.
 - Strategy: Use the found path for Boulder 6 once Strength is active.
 - Boulder 6 Path (Hypothesis): Up, Up, Left, Left, Down, Down, Down, Right, Down.